9001/copyparty/README.md

 ## reverse-proxy

-running copyparty next to other websites  hosted on an existing webserver such as nginx or apache
+running copyparty next to other websites  hosted on an existing webserver such as nginx, caddy, or apache

 you can either:
 * give copyparty its own domain or subdomain (recommended)
 * or do location-based proxying, using `--rp-loc=/stuff` to tell copyparty where it is mounted -- has a slight performance cost and higher chance of bugs
   * if copyparty says `incorrect --rp-loc or webserver config; expected vpath starting with [...]` it's likely because the webserver is stripping away the proxy location from the request URLs -- see the `ProxyPass` in the apache example below

+some reverse proxies (such as [Caddy](https://caddyserver.com/)) can automatically obtain a valid https/tls certificate for you, and some support HTTP/2 and QUIC which could be a nice speed boost

 example webserver configs: